-This is where automatic power quality characterisation and classification will become an invaluable tool to fight disturbances.
-While signal processing techniques have been used for many years to analyse voltage and current issues, AI will take this to the next stage by monitoring the entire network to find patterns in disturbances no matter how fleeting or transitory.
+This is where automatic power quality characterization and classification will become an invaluable tool to fight disturbances.
+While signal processing techniques have been used for many years to analyze voltage and current issues, AI will take this to the next stage by monitoring the entire network to find patterns in disturbances no matter how fleeting or transitory.

 Complexity is perhaps one of the biggest issues facing the medical sector.
 Devices with switch mode power supplies, such as laptop and mobile phone chargers, are increasingly being used in clinical settings.
 These are environments where sensitive medical electronics can be extremely susceptible to electromagnetic interference (EMI) propagated through the mains network.